 - Cultural competency

 - Current and emerging health issues

-The program is open to all students in Hawaii enrolled in healthcare and pre-healthcare certificate and degree programs, from the undergraduate level up.
+The program is open to all students in Hawaii enrolled in healthcare and pre-healthcare certificate and degree programs at the undergraduate level or higher.
 Students commit to the program for 2 years.

 This program is provided at no cost to participating scholars.